 Requirements

 Students must possess a BA/professional BA, officer training on an equivalent level or another equivalent degree.
-Students enrolled in the MA in Military Studies must have completed the Introduction module before this module
+Students enrolled in the MA in Military Studies must have completed the Introduction module before this module.

 Learning Objectives